 “Hello, my name is Stella Aguti I am a mother of three children living in a place called Namatala in the town of Mbale in south-eastern Uganda.
 For most of the past decade I have been making a living through buying a few perishable goods (tomatoes, onions) at the central market each day and selling them onto my neighbours.
 I live in part of the town that some would call a slum.

 I have a two room dwelling where I stay with my husband and three children.
-We all do our best.
-I go to the local church on Sunday, which is the one day where I get some rest.
-It is a hard life, and one I did not expect when I completed my education.
 Like many people in Uganda I have a good education, but have not had the opportunity to put that education to use.
 There are so few jobs, and those who get them often pay a bribe to be selected.
-I really want to work and make a difference.
-I also want to make sure my three children grow up and have a better life than the one I have.
+I want to make sure my three children grow up and have a better life than the one I have.

 I cannot describe how totally grateful I am for the opportunity Forest Upcycling has given me.
 With a monthly wage and the opportunity to put my business skills to better use.
-I am helping the charity buy coffee for the new coffee van (we have some of the best coffee in the world in Mbale!).
-I am also hoping to start buying Christmas cards and craft items for sale through Forest Upcycling so you can see the gift we have for making things.
 With your help I can educate my children properly and think about improving my living conditions.
-I will work with all my strength for Forest Upcylcing.
+I will work with all my strength for Forest Upcycling.
 Though I am many miles away, I share in your desire to make the world a better place.
 THANK YOU SO MUCH.”